LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/IntentBuilder/intentbuilderoverview.md

 The first step to using the intent builder is to add a domain by clicking the **ADD DOMAIN** panel on the left side of the Intent Builder.
 You will then be prompted to choose a name for the domain and select whether you'd like to manually add intents or import a pre-configured list of intents. **We recommend using standard naming conventions when creating domains, to make sure they are easy to sort and find**.

+You can "overwrite" the contents of one domain using the CSV intent / entity export CSV files from any other domain.

+{: .important}
+This is a complete override of the target with the source data - no merge.

 ### The Domain View

 Once you've added a domain, you will be automatically navigated to the Domain View.
 On the left hand side, you can find a list of the intents a domain includes, which will originally be empty, since you haven't created any intents yet.
 On the right hand side you'll find the domain's Settings Toolbar.
 It includes four buttons: